 Early History of the MacWha family

-Another 253 words (18 lines of text) covering the year 1620 is included under the topic Early MacWha History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacWha research.
+Another 118 words (8 lines of text) covering the year 1620 is included under the topic Early MacWha History in all our PDF Extended History products and printed products wherever possible.

 MacWha Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents MacWha has been spelled MacWatt, MacWattie, MacWatters, MacQuattie, MacVatt and many more.